Car dealerships in the United States

+Car sales

 Most car dealerships display their inventory in a showroom and on a car lot.
-Under U.S. federal law, all new cars must carry a sticker showing the offering price and summarising the vehicle's features.
+Under U.S. federal law, all new cars must carry a sticker showing the offering price and summarizing the vehicle's features.
 Salespersons, predominantly those who only work on commission, negotiate with buyers to determine a final sales price.
 In many cases, this includes negotiating the price of a trade-in; the dealer's purchase of the buyer's current automobile.
 Negotiation from the dealership's perspective is the course of dealing that occurs beginning when a salesperson negotiates a deal to the point where the customer makes an offer on the new vehicle, often including the customer's current vehicle as part of the deal.

 The salesperson then brings the offer, plus a sign of good faith from the customer, which can be a check with a deposit or a credit card, to the sales manager.
 This is also known as the booking amount, which is usually refundable.
 The sales manager returns options for the monthly payment, financing, and pricing options available to the customer in a process referred to as "desking" the deal.
 If the customer and sales manager agree on the terms, they sign off on the option chosen.
 The next step is a purchase and sales agreement or a sales agreement, and the actual monetary down payment is generated.
 The manager and customer sign this paperwork, and then the customer is handed off to the "box," or the finance and insurance office where various add-ons are often sold that include special waxing, wheel protection, or often, extended warranty services.
 The final paperwork is also printed out at this phase.
 A percentage of people believe that desking is part of the negotiation process, it only occurs once the salesperson has a legitimate offer on the vehicle from the customer and can hand the sales manager a token of good faith, as noted.